beagrep, grep 2G source code in 2 seconds

 2.1 Linux install

-If you need compile by yourself, using Ubuntu precise as an example:
+To compile beagrep by yourself, using Ubuntu precise as an example:

 git clone https://github.com/baohaojun/beagrep.git -b for-ubuntu-precise # you can also run "git branch -a" to see other versions of debian/ubuntu supported # Install build dependencies.
 You can open debian/control and check # the build dependencies and install all of them.
 The following # command will try to install them automatically, but if it fails then # you need figure out which packages to install manually.
 Good luck! # Or you can contact some debian/ubuntu advanced user for help. apt-get install $(cat debian/control | perl -ne 'print if m/Build-Depends/..m/Standards-Version/'|grep -v -e Build-Depends:\\\|Standards-Version|perl -npe 's/,/ /g') # do the build (set -e; autoreconf -i; ./configure; make -j4; sudo make install; echo OK)